Print Page | Report Abuse | Sign In | Join

 6. Stormwater and Other Environmental Programs Principles:

-a.
-Balance water quality and quantity objectives in stormwater management while respecting property rights and
+• Balance water quality and quantity objectives in stormwater management while respecting property rights and taking into

-taking into account the unique challenges in Hampton Roads watershed
+account the unique challenges in the Hampton Roads watershed.

-c.
-Maintain existing nutrient bank service territories and availability.
+• Maintain and expand existing nutrient bank service territories and availability.

 7. Energy Principles:

-b.
-Monitor energy legislation related to carbon emissions, renewables, and energy efficiency for impact on
+• Monitor energy legislation related to carbon emissions, renewables, and energy efficiency for impact on commercial and

-c.
-Support legislation that promotes affordable, abundant and clean energy for residential and industrial
+• Support legislation that promotes affordable, abundant and clean energy for residential and industrial consumers.
+Oppose

-d.
-Encourage a more certain local land use process for renewable energy development.
+• Encourage a more certain and predictable local land use process for renewable energy development.

 8. Multifamily Housing Matters Principles:

-a.
-Maintain reasonable landlord-tenant laws and eviction procedures that fairly balance the interests of
+• Maintain reasonable landlord-tenant laws and eviction procedures that fairly balance the interests of property owners

 9. Historic Rehabilitation and Community Revitalization Principles:

-a.
-Oppose any legislation or budget provisions that would reduce the historic rehabilitation tax credits (HRTC)
+• Oppose any legislation or budget provisions that would reduce the historic rehabilitation tax credits (HRTC) available in VA.

-b.
-Support proposals to expand the use of the HRTC in Virginia and
+• Support proposals to expand the use of the HRTC in Virginia.

 10. Administrative Process Principles:

-c.
-Support licensure and certifications of professions essential to the continued vitality of the commercial real
+• Support licensure and certifications of professions essential to the continued vitality of the commercial real estate industry.

 Downloadable PDF